arvados/arvados/doc/user/api-tokens.md

 # Getting an API token

+> Needs a line or two to the effect of "an API token is a secret key that
+> enables the command line client to access arvados with the proper
+> permissions".

 Open a browser and point it to the Workbench URL for your site.
 It will look something like this: